 On Monday, April 8th, guests were invited to Saint Anthony’s High School Franciscan Brothers Dedication and Blessing of the Saint Francis Hospital Medical Education Laboratory.
-The 1,500 square foot room will be used to perform mock surgeries in a medical theatre using an Anatomage Table.
+The 1,500 square foot room will be used to guide young minds looking for gamsat preparation materials and perform mock surgeries in a medical theatre using an Anatomage Table.

 Guests invited to the dedication first gathered in the chapel where students sang the opening hymn, Attende Domine, et miserere, Quia peccavimus tibi in Latin.
 Bishop John Barres began the Saint Francis Prayer Before the Blessed Sacrament, followed by the Saint Francis Prayer Before the Crucifix before leading the guests to the Saint Francis Hospital Laboratory for the blessing.